Important Things to Remember So That You and Your Puppy are Happy

 The following material assumes you have purchased a new puppy from a breeder between the age 8 and 10 weeks old.
 Your new puppy is so cute and cuddly to play with, but keep in mind he/she is just a baby.
 Its legs and joints are very fragile and can be easily damaged if dropped even from as little as 2 feet off the ground; or if its legs are pulled too roughly or too abruptly.
 A puppy has a soft skull just like a human baby during the first few months and can be hurt or injured if something heavy falls on the puppy such as a lamp, a ceramic pot or bowl, a can out of your pantry, and other things around your house.
 Your puppy is extremely curious and will get into everything if left unattended.
-That's why if you intend on keeping the puppy in the house, you need to make your home, "puppy safe" and/or consider using crate training.
+That's why if you intend on keeping the puppy in your home, you need to make your home, "puppy safe" and/or consider using crate training.

 When you first get your puppy, please be aware that the puppy may be feeling stressed for the first few days.
 Why?
-Because it is the first time he/she has spent so much time travelling, or the first extended time spent in a travel crate; it is the first time truly on its own and not around its siblings or momma; and it is the first time with his/her new family and new home.
+Because it is the first time he/she has spent so much time travelling, this is the first extended amount of time spent in a travel crate; it is the first time truly on its own and not around its siblings or momma; and it is the first time with his/her new family and new home.
 Your puppy is not sure what to expect, and therefore is naturally stressed and possibly tensed up, and its stomach may be upset as well.
 This means you can expect the puppy to be timid and shy, maybe not eating much, possibly having diarrhea or throwing up, and cries when you leave him/her alone.
 This is to be expected, but this condition will improve over the next few days and weeks.
 As you and your new puppy become more acquainted, and the puppy becomes more accustomed to its new surroundings, your puppy will be fine.
-Please mix the puppy food we gave you with and equal part of warm water and let sit for a few minutes so that the dry kibbles will become moist before feeding to your puppy.
-Continue this with any dry dog food you use for the first two weeks or until 12 weeks of age.
+You may want to condiser mixing the puppy food you received from your breeder with an equal part of warm water and let it sit for a few minutes so that the dry kibbles will become slightly moist before feeding to your puppy.
+Continue this with any dry dog food you use for the first few days to help the puppy adapt to its new environment.
 Also, keep in mind that the food you choose to feed your puppy may be different from what we have been feeding it and this can upset the puppy's stomach and cause a temporary case of diarrhea.
 If you do choose a different food than what we have been feeding, please mix it with the food we gave you by starting with a very small amount of the new food and then gradually increasing the amount of new food over the next four to five days.
 This will help the puppy adjust to its new food.
-In addition, please read on about our suggestions (below) while making your considerations for the dog food you decide to purchase.
+In addition, please read on about our suggestions below while making your considerations for the dog food you decide to purchase.
 The following are a list of other things to keep in mind when you begin this new experience with your new furry family member:

 Vet Check: Don’t forget to schedule your Vet Check as soon as you receive your puppy or even ahead of that time taking into consideration your veterinary clinic may not be able to get you in right away.
-Your licensed veterinarian’s advice will generally be far better than we can advise you on medical matters as long as your veterinarian stays in their lane.
+Your licensed veterinarian’s advice will generally be better than we can advise you on medical matters as long as your veterinarian stays in their lane.
 But please keep in mind that some Vets have a tendency to over vaccinate and medicate a puppy, and claim to be nutritional experts (which they are not), especially if it means they can generate more revenue from your visit.
-All of the deworming and vaccine treatments are up to date for your new puppy (dated on the Dog Health Record Form, which is in the package we give you when you purchase a puppy from us).
+All of the deworming and vaccine treatments will be up to date when you buy a puppy from us (dated on the Dog Health Record Form, which is in the package we give you when you purchase a puppy from us).
 Be sure to minimize the amount of time you stay at the Vet; don’t let your puppy play with other dogs and animals while at the clinic waiting room or lobby area (hold your puppy or keep it in a travel crate).
-Your puppy’s immune system and resistance to viral germs and bacteria will take several months to build up, so please keep this in mind before exposing your puppy to other dogs that do not live in your home, as well as groomers, doggie parks, pet stores, dog schools or training forums, dog shows, etc. Also keep in mind that if you have an inside/outside cat that is allowed to go outside on its own, you should keep your puppy isolated from the cat until your puppy has had all of its vaccination boosters and rabies shot.
+Your puppy’s immune system and resistance to viral germs and bacteria will take two to three months to build up to a safe level, so please keep this in mind before exposing your puppy to other dogs and cats that do not live in your home, as well as groomers, doggie parks, pet stores, dog schools or training forums, dog shows, etc. Also keep in mind that if you have an inside/outside cat that is allowed to go outside on its own, you should keep your puppy isolated from the cat until your puppy has had all of its vaccination boosters and rabies shot.
 If the cat is strictly indoors 100% of the time, isolation is not necessary.
-Your puppy will probably need the following as a suggested regimen of treatments when you schedule your veterinary appointments (and please look over and use the suggested schedule we have provided on the enclosed “Dog Health Record” for your puppy).
-You should also take our Health Record and our Breeder’s Veterinary Report to the Vet with you so that the Vet won’t suggest starting all the vaccinations over from the beginning:
+Your puppy will probably need the following as a suggested regimen of treatments when you schedule your veterinary appointments (please look over and use our suggested schedule that we provided on the enclosed “Dog Health Record” for your puppy).
+You should take our Health Record and our Breeder’s Veterinary Report to the Vet with you so that the Vet won’t suggest starting all the vaccinations over from the beginning:

 House Potty Training: This is not as hard as you may think, but it does take your devotion and persistence for the first 7 to 10 days after receiving your puppy.
 The key points to remember are: (1) ALWAYS take your puppy outside to potty immediately after the following: after waking up from sleeping; after every feeding; after bathing; and after playing fun and games with you inside your house.
 (2) ALWAYS take your puppy out the same door of your house and to the same pee/potty area in your yard; this will teach your puppy to communicate with you when it wants to be taken out to potty; it will go and stand in front of that same door.
 If you are crate training, you may want to keep the crate somewhat near the door where it will go out to potty.
 (3) If you start to see your puppy with its nose down and seems to be looking for something in various directions, or moving in small circles, grab your puppy immediately and take it outside fast.
 When you take it out, remember you are training, so stay focused.
 Tell your puppy, "Go potty!"
 Don't let the outside episode turn into a play session.
 This is your puppy's potty training and you don't want to confuse it.
 Do not scold your puppy if it pees/potties in front of the door where you take it out to potty.
 That means you failed at your job, not the puppy.
 If it pees/potties somewhere else in your house and you catch it either in the act or immediately after, tell it, "NO!" with a sharp, stern voice and then immediately take it out the designated door and over to the pee/potty area of your yard.
 After a few days of consistently following this pattern, your puppy will begin telling you when it needs to go out.
 After a few months when the puppy's bowels and bladder grow in size, it will be able to hold itself and then you can take your puppy out on your schedule rather than his or her urges.
 As an adult dog, outdoor potty times will usually be only twice a day (occasionally a third).
 All this will occur sooner than you think if you put forth a little effort.